Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Web/Azure Web Developer Associate/CodeCamp Course/Azure Container Registry/ACR - Introduction.md

 #azure #az-204

-Create and maintain *Azure Container registries* to store and manage private Docker container images, and related artefacts.
+Create and maintain *Azure Container Registries* to store and manage private Docker container images, and related artefacts.

 ACR is a managed, private Docker registry service based on the open-source Docker Registry 2.0.